hraberg/enumerable/README.markdown

 #### lambda.weaving - transforms expressions into anonymous inner classes

-This layer uses ASM, and is directed by the annotations @LambdaParameter, and @NewLambda.
-It's not really coupled to the layer above for which it targets the transform.
+This layer uses ASM, and is directed by the annotations *@LambdaParameter*, and *@NewLambda* and the class *Unused* (for parameters).
+It's not coupled to the layer above, and you can build your own bridge layer by using these annotations.

 #### lambda - simple functional programming constructs

+This layer is normal Java and can be used on it's own.
+It also uses the annotated class *lambda.Lambda* to direct the weaving process, if enabled.

-This layer is normal Java and mainly exist out of necessity to bridge the user facing closures to an actual Java API.
-If you want to use Enumerable.java closures for another library, you'll wrap or implement its API using this layer.
+This layer mainly exists to simplify implemention of bridges from the user facing closures to an actual Java API.
+If you want to use Enumerable.java closures for another library, you can wrap or implement its API using this layer as a starting point.

 #### lambda.enumerable - a port of Ruby's Enumerable